ngigi1234/python-p4-authenticating-users-lab/README.md

-# Authenticating Users Lab
+# Authorizing Requests Lab

 ## Learning Goals

-- Use the session object to authenticate a user.
+- Use the session object to authorize a user to perform actions in an app.

----
+***

 ## Key Vocab

 - **Identity and Access Management (IAM)**: a subfield of software engineering that focuses on users, their attributes, their login information, and the resources that they are allowed to access.
 - **Authentication**: proving one's identity to an application in order to access protected information; logging in.
 - **Authorization**: allowing or disallowing access to resources based on a